amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

         Sys.sleep(0.5)
 }
 ```
+<BR><BR>
 This is the output you will see when you run the code.
 It will log each point traveled and print the name of the florist.
 In case it cannot find one in either the upper or lower forward areas, the system will increase the square size by a degree (making it a 2x2 box instead of a 1x1 box) until it can find a florist.
-This is why in the final map below you see some gaps in deserted or mountainous zones.
+This is why in the final map below you will see gaps in deserted or mountainous zones.

 ```r
 ## [1] "Scanning new_top_area for florist ..."